 - Sniff out the tomatoes, gently lift on vines, and if you find they smell earthy and slightly sweet, then they are ready to harvest.

 What Time of Day is Best to Pick Tomatoes?

 Morning is the best time for harvesting tomatoes.
 Pick your tomatoes before 9 A. M. when the sun clearly rises on the eastern horizon and the morning dew has already dried out.

-Besides tomatoes keep longer in refrigerated storage if they harvested in the morning.
+Besides, tomatoes keep longer in refrigerated storage if they are harvested in the morning.

 - Pick your tomatoes quickly after heavy rainfall to avoid fruit cracking if they are at the mature stage and already start ripening.

-- When a tomato looks ripen outside it might be ripened inside because they start ripening from inside out.
+- When a tomato looks ripened outside, it might be ripened inside because they start ripening from the inside out.

-- No light required for ripening tomatoes, only warmness.
+- No light is required for ripening tomatoes, only warmness.

 - Remove damaged fruits from fresh fruits.
-If may lead to rot fresh tomatoes when storing them indoors.
+It may lead to rot on fresh tomatoes when storing them indoors.

 - In desert areas, you will get a short growing season.
 So pick your tomatoes before the extreme summer heat comes.